ameenhamdannediya/ameenhamdannediya/README.md

 ## ABOUT ME
 - 👋 Hi, I’m ameen
-- 👀 I’m a web developer,
+- 👀 I’m a web developer in react.js,
-- 🎬 a 3D artist,
+- 🎬 a 3D artist specialised in blender ,
-- 🎥 and a visual effects artist and that's it for now :)
+- 🎥 and a visual effects artist

 ## WHAT I POST HERE
 - here i post most of my experimental stuff and all kinda stuff